 9 Iron Man Suits From The Comics We Wish Made It Into The Movies

-Subscribe To 9 Iron Man Suits From The Comics We Wish Made It Into The Movies Updates

 Tony Stark’s suits saw a modestly amusing evolution since 2008’s Iron Man kicked off the Marvel Cinematic Universe, from the impromptu armor he built in a cave to the nano technology housed in a device on his chest.
 However, the suits we saw in the movies are nothing compared to their depictions in the comics.